IEEEBerkeley/web-hope/labs/lab3_usb_charger_components.md

 2. What is the maximum value of I\_DEVCHG? *Hint:* Look at Table 5-2
 3. If a device is drawing 0.25A, what is the minimum voltage the charger can output? *Hint:* Look at Figure 4-2

 Your charger should connect the D+ and D- pins to indicate that it is a charging port.
 These pins can be connected in a variety of ways, but we'll simply short them together.
 See [Figure 2 in this application note](https://www.maximintegrated.com/en/design/technical-documents/tutorials/5/5801.html?ref=ieee.berkeley.edu) for details on ways to configure this.

-    Read section 4.11 “Parameter Values” in [the Type-C spec](https://drive.google.com/file/d/1PPfcQlI94Xd0DI7CqndRF1xYeAsQQgNT/view?usp=sharing), and answer the following questions:
+Read section 4.11 “Parameter Values” in [the Type-C spec](https://drive.google.com/file/d/1PPfcQlI94Xd0DI7CqndRF1xYeAsQQgNT/view?usp=sharing), and answer the following question:

+{:style="counter-set: step-counter 3;"}
-4. If we had connected pullup resistors with values of 10 kΩs instead of 22 kΩs on the CC lines, how would this affect the PD current the USB-C port advertises?
+4. If we had connected pullup resistors with values of 10 kΩ instead of 22 kΩ on the CC lines, how would this affect the PD current the USB-C port advertises?

 Make sure you have…
 - Answers to which USB-C you chose and why